 Our top five recommendations for a tankless water heater include:

-We wrote an extensive review on each of these five water heaters in our article, “Best Tiny House Tankless Water Heater”.
+We wrote an extensive review on each of these five water heaters in our article, “Top 5 Tankless Water Heaters for Tiny House Living”.

 Space Heater: Electric or Propane?